-Learning (or working out yourself) that you are lactose intolerant can be distressing.
-Suddenly you are confronted with the decision of what to use as a milk replacement.
+Learning (or working out yourself) that you’re lactose intolerant can be distressing.
+Suddenly you’re confronted with the decision of what to use as a dairy milk replacement.
 There are so many different kinds of non-dairy milk available now and the choice of lactose intolerant milk can be overwhelming.
 What milk is best when you are lactose intolerant?

-Should you look for an alternative form of animal milk or one of the nut milks or perhaps a grain milk?
+Should you look for an alternative form of animal milk, one of the nut milks or perhaps a grain milk?
 Or should you simply just use ‘lactose-free’ cows milk?
 And what exactly is A2 milk?
 These are all questions to consider.

-Lactose intolerance is not the same as a milk allergy.
+Lactose intolerance is not the same as a dairy allergy

-People who are lactose intolerant lack the enzyme needed to break down lactose, the sugar in milk, so it can be absorbed.
-Normally your body breaks down the lactose with an enzyme called lactase.
-When this is lacking or deficient your body cannot break down the lactose.
-It then passes through your gut in a completely undigested state.
+Lactose intolerant people lack the enzyme lactase which is needed to break down lactose, the sugar in milk, so it can be absorbed.
+When lactase is lacking or deficient your body cannot break down the lactose.
+It then passes through your gut in an undigested state.
 When it meets the bacteria in the lower intestinal tract gas is produced and you experience all the painful symptoms.

 LACTOSE FREE MILK

-For many lactose intolerant people and not allergic to dairy foods, the simplest option may be to switch to lactose-free cows milk.
-In this the lactose, or milk sugar, has been changed to a state that the gut is able to process.
+For many lactose intolerant people the simplest option may be to switch to lactose-free cows milk.
+In this the lactose, or milk sugar, has been changed so the gut can process it.

-In lactose free milk the enzyme your body lacks, lactase, is added to the milk to break down the lactose for you, into smaller molecules that you are able to absorb.
-You don’t experience the symptoms associated with digesting normal milk.
+Lactase, the enzyme lactose intolerant peple lack, is added to this milk to break down the lactose into smaller molecules.
+You are then able to absorb it without the symptoms associated with digesting normal milk.

-One difference to normal milk is that lactose-free milk tastes much sweeter because the sugar is already broken down.
+Lactose-free milk tastes much sweeter than normal dairy milk because the sugar is already broken down.

-However those reducing animal fats in their diet prefer to switch to vegetarian alternatives.
+However those reducing animal fat in their diet may prefer plant-based alternatives.

-Soy milk is made from soy beans and water.
-It is low in saturated fat but rich in a range of essential nutrients including protein and potassium.
-It is also high in antioxidants which are a great benefit to your health.
+Soy milk comes from soy beans and water.
+It’s low in saturated fat but rich in a range of essential nutrients including protein and potassium.
+It’s also high in antioxidants.

-Because so many soy crops are genetically modified it is vital that you only drink ones labeled as GMO free.
+Because many soy crops are genetically modified it is vital you only drink ones labeled as GMO free.

-Select ONLY those brands that are made from whole soybeans.
+Select ONLY those brands made from whole soybeans.
 They will be labelled as such, even if just in the ingredient list.

 Soy milk has quite a creamy consistency.
-There’s great difference in the quality and taste of soy milks so you may need to test a few to find one you like.
+There’s a big difference in the quality and taste of different soy milks so you may need to test a few to find one you like.

 There is evidence that soy can improve your blood profile and help prevent strokes and heart disease.
 The phytoestrogens in soy can help balance hormone levels in postmenopausal women and reduce the risk of prostate cancer in men.

 Although almonds are a good source of protein, almond milk is low in protein.
-But it provides all the antioxidant benefit provided by almonds.
+But it does provide all the antioxidant benefit of almonds.
 It’s cholesterol free and has been used to lower blood-sugar levels.
 Some brands are fortified with calcium, vitamin D and vitamin B12.
 Many brands are sweetened.

 Almond milk has a nutty flavour and light, creamy texture.
 It can be used in everything, from cooking to smoothies or drinking.
-Almond milk however is not suitable for anyone with a fructose intolerance or nut allergy.
+However, almond milk is not suitable for anyone with a fructose intolerance or nut allergy.

 HOW TO MAKE ALMOND MILK

-- Remove, and for a less gritty flavour and lighter colour milk remove the skins.
+- Remove from water.
+For a less gritty flavour and lighter colour milk remove the skins

 - Rinse and drain, then blend the almonds with 4 cups of filtered water.
-For a thicker milk you can reduce the quantity of water.
+For a thicker milk reduce the quantity of water

 Coconut milk is a great alternative to cows milk for thickening or creating a creaminess in soups, stews, curries or for baking.
 It can even be whipped up and makes a great replacement in desserts for normal cream.

-Coconut milk contains a special sort of fat called medium chain triglycerides, that are metabolized differently to other fats in your body.
-They boost metabolism and give a burst of energy, rather than get stored in the body as fat.
+It contains a special fat called medium chain triglycerides, which is metabolised differently to other fats.
+They boost metabolism and give a burst of energy, rather than being stored in the body as fat.

 Coconut milk is made from the coconut flesh and is rich and thick.
 Don’t confuse it with coconut water which is the liquid from the centre of the nut.